axkirillov/unified.nvim/development.md

 - Configuration through `M.setup()` function
 - Use Neovim's namespace and extmark system for highlights
 - Use sign column for line indicators
+- Git integration for comparing against any commit
+- Auto-refresh support for real-time diff updates

 ### Error Handling
 - Use `vim.api.nvim_echo()` for user notifications